Understanding MOT History and Test Results

 2. Enter the vehicle registration number.

-3. Review the detailed report, which includes past test dates, results, advisory notices, and failure reasons.
+3. Review the detailed report, which includes past test dates, results, mileage at the time of each test, and any advisory notices or failures.

 Preparing for an MOT

-• Check Lights and Indicators: Ensure all exterior lights, including headlights, brake lights, indicators, and fog lights, are functioning correctly and properly aligned.
+• Check lights and signals: Ensure all headlights, indicators, brake lights, and fog lights are working correctly.

-• Check Suspension and Steering: Look for signs of wear or damage, such as leaking shocks or loose steering components.
+• Inspect suspension and steering: Look for signs of wear or damage, such as uneven tyre wear or unusual noises when turning.

 After an MOT Failure